Sep 7, 2016, 12:24 PM

 Like many African countries, The Gambia has lost many of its citizens, mainly the youths, on the dangerous seas between Spain and Morocco and despite the recurrent grievous nature of the lost of lives, many are still willing to brave the precarious conditions to enter Europe, which African youths have for years looked forward to as the only solution.

-It has been reported recently that a total of 27 Gambian youths were confirmed dead when their boat capsized off the coast of Libya during a new upsurge of illegal migration to Europe notably Spain and Italy.
+It has been reported last week that a total of 27 Gambian youths were confirmed dead when their boat capsized off the coast of Libya during a new upsurge of illegal migration to Europe notably Spain and Italy.

 The youths who would have contributed immensely to nation building were on board a boat carrying 365 people although it was only supposed to hold 75.